Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 _____________________________

-Apart the administration tasks already mentioned (network configuration, system updates, etc.), no root access is stricly needed to set-up or run an Orge server.
+Apart the administration tasks already mentioned (network configuration, system updates, etc.), no root access is strictly needed to set-up or run an Orge server.
 For example, Orge servers can run in non-privileged ports.

-For managibility as well as security reasons, creating user and group that are Orge-specific is strongly recommended.
+For manageability as well as security reasons, creating user and group that are Orge-specific is strongly recommended.

 This can be done that way::